Chart Color Schemes

 Peakhurst has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified 24 projects likely to affect the region.
-Notable ones include Rail Service Improvement Program - T4 Illawarra & Eastern Suburbs Line, Canterbury Road Mixed-Use Development - Roselands, 956 Canterbury Road Apartment Development - Roselands, and Henry Lawson Drive Stage 1B Upgrade.
-The following list details those most relevant.
+AreaSearch has identified 24 projects that could impact the area significantly.
+Notable ones include the Rail Service Improvement Program for T4 Illawarra & Eastern Suburbs Line, Canterbury Road Mixed-Use Development at Roselands, a 956-apartment development also located in Roselands, and the Henry Lawson Drive Stage 1B Upgrade.
+The following list details those projects considered most relevant.

 Professional plan users can use the search below to filter and access additional projects.